sheikina-ev/sheikina-ev/README.md

 ### 👩‍💻 About Me

-- ✨ Creating bugs since **2022**
+- 🎓 Growing as a developer since **2022**
 - 📚 Currently learning **Python** and **Docker** 🐳
 - 🎯 Goals:
   - Build meaningful products that help people 🌍
   - Work remotely from anywhere in the world 🧳
 - 🎲 Hobbies:
   - Playing online games 🎮
   - Reading books 📚
   - Occasionally doing sports 🏃‍♀️

 ---